-Most pediatricians will know a doctor in the area who can perform this Jewish rite for the newborn on the 8th day.
+Most pediatricians will know a doctor in the area who can perform this Jewish rite for the newborn on the eighth day.

 Do you celebrate holidays together?

-Yes, many Jewish holidays like Passover, Rosh Hashanah and Yom Kippur, and Hanukkah are well celebrated together.
+Yes, many Jewish holidays like Passover, Rosh Hashanah, Yom Kippur, and Hanukkah are well celebrated together.
 You would be invited to any of these public gatherings.